Buccal Fat Removal in Thailand Your guide to cost, top surgeons & hospitals

 When Can You Return to Work and Exercise?

 Most patients return to desk work within 3–5 days.
-The main limitation in the first week is diet rather than activity — chewing is uncomfortable while the incisions heal.
+The main limitation in the first week is diet rather than activity, chewing is uncomfortable while the incisions heal.
 Light walking is fine from day one.
+Because the procedure is done under local anaesthesia with sedation, do not drive on the day of surgery; wait at least 24 hours after sedation before driving, then resume once you feel comfortable.
 Gym workouts can resume after 2 weeks, though avoid anything involving straining or significant facial pressure for 3–4 weeks.
 Contact sports need at least 4 weeks.

 When Will You See Final Results?